 Abdominal pain with palpable gallbladder without any signs of infection.
 In an asymptomatic patient, ...

 Gallbladder perforations are a relatively rare complication that occur most frequently as a result of acute cholecystitis, with a relatively high mortality.

 Gallbladder polyps are elevated lesions on the mucosal surface of the gallbladder.
 The vast majority are benign, but malignant forms are seen.
-Gallbladder polyps may be detected on ultrasound, CT, or MRI, but are usually best characterized on ultrasound.
+Gallbladder polyps may be detected by ultrasound, CT, or MRI, but are usually best characterised on ultrasound.

 Gallbladder polyps are rel...